sahiljena/sahiljena/README.md

 ## About me
-* Hi, I'm Sahil Jena from currently pursuing my Computer Science Engineering.
+* Hi, I'm Sahil Jena from Delhi,India currently pursuing Computer Science Engineering.
 I have a keen interest in Web Development and DSA.
 You can check out my website <a href="https://sahiljena.github.io/">here</a>.